arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ucPack libraries from the [ucPack repository](https://github.com/arduino/ucPack-mpy/tree/main)

-3. Unzip both the downloaded libraries in a single "Alvik" folder, open the Arduino Lab for MicroPython, go to the "files" tab and set the path to the unzipped folder on the Arduino Lab for MicroPython
+3. Unzip both the downloaded libraries in a single "Alvik" folder, open the Arduino Lab for MicroPython, go to the "files" tab and set the path to the unzipped folder on the Arduino Lab for MicroPython.

    ![Setting the FW path on the Labs for micropython](assets/fw_path.png)

-4. Make sure your Alvik is OFF, connect it to your computer and then, turn it ON
+4. Make sure your Alvik is OFF, connect it to your computer and then, turn it ON:

    ![Alvik USB Connection](assets/connecting-final.gif)